-Roosevelt Island’s little known gay history jumped out of the figurative closet, last year, at Joe’s Pub.
+Roosevelt Island’s little known gay history jumped out of the figurative closet, in 2019, at Joe’s Pub.
 It’s a musical.
 The Gorgeous Nothings In Concert.

 By David Stone

-We learned something, last year, when the theatre company Life Jacket lit up Roosevelt Island’s gay history.
+We learned something in 2019, when a theatre company, Life Jacket, brightly exposed Roosevelt Island’s gay history.

-No, it didn’t start with Four Freedoms Park’s giant Ascend With Pride flag, last June.
+No, it didn’t start with Four Freedoms Park’s giant Ascend With Pride flag, that June.

 Gay history spins all the way back to the 1930s with men imprisoned on Roosevelt Island for “‘lewd and unnatural acts which offend the public decency’ (New York Penal Law 722, Section 690).”